 Having worked as a lawyer in Sydney and London, Stephanie happily traded in a legal career for a return to her linguistic calling.
 After several years as a legal translator, she left the world of pleadings and contractual documents behind.

-Her most recent translation is of Hannelore Cayre's fabulously spiky The Godmother (La Daronne) which she enjoyed translating enormously.
-It was included on the NY Times list of 100 Notable Books for 2019.
-It was a very different work, posing some different challenges to the work of translating Françoise Frenkel's, WWII memoir, No Place to Lay One's Head (from the French, Rien où poser sa tête), an extraordinary story of one woman's attempt to survive the horrors of Vichy France.
+Her most recent translation is of Hannelore Cayre's fast-paced The Inheritors, published in France as Richesse Oblige.
+Fans of the fabulously spiky The Godmother (La Daronne) will recognise Cayre's sardonic humour and devilish creativity.
+The Godmother was included on the NY Times list of 100 Notable Books for 2019 and shortlisted for the CWA International Dagger in Translation award 2020.
+Both of Cayre's works posed different challenges to the translation of Françoise Frenkel's, WWII memoir, No Place to Lay One's Head (from the French, Rien où poser sa tête), an extraordinary story of one woman's attempt to survive the horrors of Vichy France.
 It was published in English for the first time by the Vintage imprint of Penguin Random House (Australia) in 2017, by Pushkin Press (UK) in 2018, and appeared under Simon & Schuster's Atria imprint in the US in December 2019.

-She is particularly excited about a couple of forthcoming translations, including that of Joseph Ponthus' deeply affecting and much lauded À la Ligne (On the Line: Notes from a Factory), as well as Hannelore Cayre's latest work, Richesse Oblige, which will be published as The Inheritors in English.
+Stephanie is particularly excited about her forthcoming translation of Joseph Ponthus' deeply affecting and much lauded À la Ligne (On the Line: Notes from a Factory).

 Stephanie made her literary translation début with a new English translation of 19th century French children’s author, the Countess de Ségur’s Fleurville Trilogy published by Simon & Schuster (Australia) in 2010.